Early Intervention Services

 Subcategories Service Units

-• Recipients must coordinate these testing services with other HIV prevention and testing programs to avoid duplication of efforts;
+• Recipients must coordinate these testing services with other HIV prevention and testing programs to avoid duplication of efforts.

-• HIV testing paid for by EIS cannot supplant testing efforts paid for by other sources;
+• HIV testing paid for by EIS cannot supplant testing efforts paid for by other sources.

-• Referral services to improve HIV care and treatment services at key points of entry;
+• Referral services to improve HIV care and treatment services at key points of entry.

 • Outreach Services and Health Education/Risk Reduction related to HIV diagnosis.

 The elements of EIS often overlap with other service category descriptions; however, EIS is the combination of such services rather than a stand-alone service.
-RWHAP Part recipients should be aware of programmatic expectations that stipulate the allocation of funds into specific service categories.

 EIS services are limited to: